Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Network Models and Results

 } \end{Theorem}

+When $d < \h$, bottlenecks form around the destinations, limiting the capacity of the network.
+Intuitively speaking, in this case there are so few destinations, that the convergence of traffic streams to each of them is so intense that the areas around them must carry many more traffic streams than other areas in the network.
+Therefore, each of these traffic streams must have a very small data rate, and this drives the whole capacity down.

-When $d < \h$, bottlenecks are formed around the destinations, limiting the capacity of the network.
-If, however, $\h < d < 1$, no bottlenecks are formed around the destinations, and the capacity can increase as fast as $n^\h$, as in the uniform traffic case of \cite{gupta1}.
+If, however, $\h < d < 1$, no bottlenecks are formed around the destinations, and the capacity can increase as fast as $n^\h$, as in the uniform traffic pattern case of \cite{gupta1}.
+Intuitively, the number of destinations is large enough so that, despite the asymmetry that still exists, the network can find a routing scheme that avoids congesting the areas around the destinations, and spreads the traffic evenly through the whole network.
+As the proof of the theorem will show, in order to achieve an aggregate throughput of $n^\h$, an average location in the network is required to support, on the average, $n^\h$ traffic streams.
+When $\h < d < 1$, the number $n^{1-d}$ of streams converging to a destination, which the location around the destination must support, is much less than that average load of $n^\h$ streams.
+Therefore, the extra workload of locations close to destinations is insignificant with respect to the average workload.

 Although we do not formally prove the upper bound $n^\h$ on the capacity for the case $d > \h$, it is intuitively clear from the work in \cite{gupta1} that it holds, and so the lower bound is always tight up to a poly-logarithmic factor of the form $k_1 (\log n)^{k_2}$.

-An important practical implication of Theorem~\ref{theorem1} is that networks can handle well \emph{some} asymmetry in the traffic, but designers should avoid any \emph{extreme} asymmetry.
+An important practical implication of Theorem~\ref{theorem1} is that networks can handle well \emph{some} asymmetry in the traffic pattern, but designers should avoid any \emph{extreme} asymmetry.
 In particular, the number of destinations $m(n)$ should be at least on the order of $n^\h$, where $n$ is the number of sources.
-For applications in which $m(n)$ is a design parameter, and it is useful to minimize it (because, for example, destinations are more expensive) the network has a `sweet-spot': $m(n)$ should be around $n^\h$.
+For applications in which $m(n)$ is a design parameter and it is useful to minimize it (because, for example, destinations are more expensive) the network has a `sweet-spot': $m(n)$ should be around $n^\h$.
 Using more destinations will not improve the performance significantly, but using fewer will severely reduce it.

+Before moving to the results for the other types of traffic, one clarification is needed regarding the selection of the number of destinations as $m(n)=n^d$.
+The result we provided holds for any $d \in A=(0,\frac{1}{2})\cup(\frac{1}{2},1)$.
+Therefore, the result allows us to scan a wide range of variations of $m$ with respect to $n$.
+Although we could have adopted a more general condition, such as $m \leq n$, we do not do so, because the additional derivations needed for addressing this more general case would be lengthy, without the value of the results increasing accordingly.
+In other words, our model is specific enough to keep the derivations in a manageable level, but general enough to provide intuition for all cases of interest.
+This discussion applies also to the other types of networks we study, for which similar assumptions are made.